Health Effects of Using Retail Marijuana Before

 Brain development is not complete until age 25.
 For the best chance to reach their full potential, youth should not use retail marijuana.

 Marijuana is addictive.
 It’s harder to stop using marijuana if you start at a young age.
+Youth who start using marijuana, alcohol or other drugs — even occasionally — may be more likely to continue using later in life.

 Download Youth Prevention materials on our Resources page.